-Federal prison population drops
+Federal prison population drops by nearly 5,000

 Washington — Attorney General Eric Holder says the federal prison population has dropped this year by roughly 4,800 inmates, the first decline in decades.

 Holder is speaking Tuesday at a criminal justice conference in New York City.